shawntabrizi/substrate-collectables-workshop/src/13/template/README.md

-# Duplicate Kitty Check
+# Kitties Map

-- TODO: Explain important safety needed when dealing with maps and managing state.
+- TODO: Learn the APIs for StorageMap